PHOENIXCONTACT/MORYX-MaintenanceWeb/docs/articles/architecture/BusinessLogicWithRedux.md

 export const UPDATE_TIME = "UPDATE_TIME";

 // Action function that creates the update action object.
 The update action object contains the action name and the payload data
-// Note that ActionType is defined in in 'Marvin.Runtime.Maintenance.Web.UI' and not part of Redux.
+// Note that ActionType is defined in in 'Moryx.Runtime.Maintenance.Web.UI' and not part of Redux.
 It simplifies our action calls in combination with
 // TypeScript
 export function updateTime(time: Date): ActionType<Date> {
     return { type: UPDATE_TIME, payload: time };